Send us a message using the contact form, if it's not spam, I'll respond when I get chance, if it's for a high paid job, I'll respond quicker.

 before BOOM! (that is the evil bit, I like to destroy IP's held in logs) I make it disappear into the murky world of /dev/null.

-Unfortunately though I like to have backups, but don't worry EU citizens, I DON'T BACKUP THE SITE LOGS! <GASP>.
+Unfortunately though I like to have backups, but don't worry EU citizens, I DON'T BACKUP THE SITE ACCESS LOGS! <GASP>.
 Lets face it for a site

 with a single HTML page, I doubt it's even worth collecting logs.